LavaFlow650/Caelesti_glass/README.md

 then you will find all the images you need in folders in texture_export

 if you wanna see the script working, you should be able to delete the contents (the folders light_green and red) of texture_export and then run main.py and they should reappear

+ignore any spelling mistakes i kinda rushed this and have not been sleeping